Resources

 The Audiologist will discuss and explain any results obtained and advise if any further appointments are required.

 It is our aim to obtain as much information as possible from your first appointment.
-However, sometimes we may need to see your child more than once to obtain all of the results that we need.
+However, sometimes we may need to see your child more than once to obtain the results that we need.

-If your child is found to have a hearing loss a plan will be agreed, which may include either a follow up test in this service or a referral to UHL Hearing or Ear, Nose and Throat Services for further assessment or treatment.
+If your child is found to have a hearing loss a plan will be agreed, which may include either a follow up test in this service or a referral to The Hearing or Ear, Nose and Throat Services for further assessment or treatment.

 The Audiologist will provide you with the opportunity at this point to ask any questions that you may have.